 André de Roos

 My research includes more mathematical as well as more ecological studies using a class of models, known as physiologically structured population models.
 The basic characteristic of these models is that state concepts are introduced at both the individual and the population level and that model formulation is entirely restricted to individual-level, life history processes.
-The dynamics of the population simply result from keeping book of all individual-level changes.
-Initially I primarily focused on developing numerical tools to analyse these models, moving on to applying these models to solve ecological questions later on.
-At present, my interests still span a broad variety of topics, ranging from on the one hand gaining a deeper understanding about ecological communities in which size structure plays a role to developing mathematical concepts for modelling biological populations and analysing biological models.
+The dynamics of the population simply result from keeping a book of all individual-level changes.
+Initially, I primarily focused on developing numerical tools to analyze these models, moving on to applying these models to solve ecological questions later on.
+At present, my interests still span a broad variety of topics, ranging from on the one hand gaining a deeper understanding about ecological communities in which size structure plays a role to developing mathematical concepts for modeling biological populations and analyzing biological models.

 More recently I have also broadened my studies to include more evolutionary questions, for example, about the evolution of life cycle complexity and the factors that promoted the evolution of metamorphosis in animal species.

 * De Roos spent three months at SFI in 2019 as a visiting researcher.
 In 2020, he was awarded the King Carl XVI Gustaf Professorship for 2021-22, to spend a year researching and teaching at the interdisciplinary IceLab at Umeå University in Sweden.